-It’s been a while since I’ve written anything controversial or political here, so I guess it’s about time to address a topic I haven’t expounded upon yet: gay rights.
+It’s been a while since I’ve written anything controversial or political here, so I guess it’s about time to address a topic I haven’t expounded upon much: discrimination and gay rights.
 Everyone’s probably aware by now that the legislature in the State of Arizona recently passed SB-1062, which allows business to refuse service to lesbian, gay, bisexual and transgender individuals.

 George Takei, one of the most high-profile and vocal spokesmen for the LGBT community, wrote a scathing open letter to Arizona on his blog.
 In that blog post, Takei basically declared war on Arizona:

 I absolutely understand his sentiment.
 The bill is, indeed, repugnant.
 It made me want to avoid doing book signings in Arizona.
 If such a hateful piece of legislation targeted me so directly, I’d be boiling mad, too.
 But is calling for a boycott really the right answer?